1. Home

-Is a Career in Social Work for You?
+Is a Career In Social Work Right For You?

-Answer: The most common social work role is that of care provider.
+The most common social work role is that of care provider.
 Working closely with people requires a special set of skills and personal characteristics.
 Is this career for you?
-Consider:
+Consider the following:

 • Do you have what it takes to work closely with people in a therapeutic setting?